Benefits for Students in Scotland Handbook

 This section is for full-time undergraduates (including allied healthcare students) and full-time students on Higher National Certificate (HNC)/Higher National Diploma (HND) courses.
 It is also relevant for full-time students on Professional Graduate Diploma in Education courses.
 Funding is different for other full-time postgraduates (see ) and for nursing and midwifery students (see ).

-Student support from the Student Awards Agency Scotland (SAAS) is made up of:tuition fees; student loan; young students' bursary; independent students' bursary; living costs grants: dependants' grant; lone parents' grant; vacation grant for care leavers;
+Student support from the Student Awards Agency Scotland (SAAS) is made up of:tuition fees; student loan; care experienced students' bursary; young students' bursary; independent students' bursary; living costs grants: dependants' grant; lone parents' grant; care experienced accommodation grant ;

 disabled students' allowance.